 The meeting leader is key in making meetings and teams successful.
-In some meetings, the leader is the department head, the team leader, or the person appointed by senior management to lead an initiative.
+In some meetings, the leader is already the department head, the team leader, or the person appointed by senior management to lead an initiative.
 These employees were selected for their leadership role because of their perceived skills as a manager or leader.

 Other times, an employee may emerge as the leader naturally.
 These leaders are employees that other employees look up to and respect.
 On other occasions, a team may decide to rotate the leadership role among all members.
 This allows all team members to continue to develop their skills as meeting leaders, and in creating successful meetings, in general.

 Responsibilities of the Meeting Leader

-Following are the key responsibilities of a meeting leader.
+Here are some of the key responsibilities of a meeting leader.

 - The meeting leader determines the goal, task, or purpose that must be accomplished in the meeting.
 This is often an assignment or part of the leader’s job description.

 - The meeting leader decides whether a meeting is the best possible method for obtaining the goal or purpose or attaining the desired outcome.
 Answer the question: is a meeting needed?

-- Determines who needs to help plan the meeting.
+- The meeting leader determines who needs to help plan the meeting.

 - The meeting leader decides upon the agenda for the meeting.
 (In ongoing meetings, this task is accomplished at the end of the current meeting.)

-- Determines the date, time, and location most frequently using a shared organizational calendar.
+- The meeting leader determines the date, time, and location most frequently using a shared organizational calendar.

-- Puts together meeting pre-work such as reading, financial information, history, related team meeting minutes, and so forth.
+- The meeting leader puts together meeting pre-work such as reading, financial information, history, related team meeting minutes, and so forth.

 - The meeting leader invites participants and distributes assignments and pre-work allowing as much time as possible so participants come prepared to the meeting.